webis-de/argmining19-same-side-classification/README.md

 ### Data source:
 idebate.org, debatepedia.org, debatewise.org, debate.org

-The data folder contains task1 and task2 training and testing data, for *cross* and *within* topics.
+The data folder contains the training and testing data, for *cross* and *within* topics.
 You can split the *training* data as you like in order to train your model.
 After that, the model will be evaluated using the test data.